Create Team Agreements

 Team foundations get created using SmallStableTeams.
 Now the team members need to determine how they will interact, make decisions, and work together.

 Team agreements enable the team to create the environment needed to be successful.
 The team should create their agreements when they form and understand how their work ties into the Vision.
 Proper facilitation helps as the team works building their agreements.
 Ideally the facilitator has experience with teams, and is not the team manager.
-Even when managers are aware and try not to influence the team, it’s possible their presence will influence the new team’s behavior.
+Even when managers are aware and try not to influence the team, their presence will probably influence the new team’s behavior.

 Team agreements allow members to explicitly state how they will work together.
 The results of the Adoption Experiment might look like this: